kuujo/vertigo/README.md

 ```

 Note that the group's `end()` method *must* be called in order to indicate completion of
-the group.
-Groups are fully asynchronous, meaning they support asynchronous calls to other
+the group. *Groups are fully asynchronous*, meaning they support asynchronous calls to other
 APIs, and this step is crucial to that functionality.

 ```java